microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-post-authenticationeventsflows.md

 If successful, this method returns a `201 Created` response code and a JSON representation of an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfervicesignupeventsflow.md) object in the response body.

-## Example: Create an External Identities User Flow
+## Example 1: Create a basic External Identities Sign-up/Sign-in User Flow on an AD customer tenant

 ### Request
 The following is an example of a request.
-In this example, the user flow created is named "TestUserFlow3" and is set up to (1) allow sign up and sign in, (2) allow users to create a local Email with Password account, or sign up with their Google or Facebook identity, (3) collect Display Name, and (3) create Member user type.
+In this example, the user flow created is named "Woodgrove User Flow" and is set up to (1) allow sign up and sign in, (2) allow users to create a local Email with Password account, and (3) collect Display Name (built-in attribute).
+The user flow definition also includes how the attributes to be collected will be displayed.
 <!-- {
   "blockType": "request",
   "name": "create_authenticationeventsflow_from_"